MileHacker Logo

 Travel Protection

 Travel insurance is highly recommended.
-Your policy should cover medical emergencies, emergency evacuation, cancellation or interruption of your trip, and lost luggage.
+Your policy should cover medical emergencies, emergency evacuation, trip disruption, and lost luggage.
 Ensure your insurance covers activities you plan to undertake.

 Policy Scope